[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 [Graphic: Fuel prevents fatigue]

-[The cyclist and driver who appeared at the start of the video are shown again, stopped at a red light.
+[The bicycle rider and driver who appeared at the start of the video are shown again, stopped at a red light.
 They smile and wave to each other and the driver toots the horn.]

 Narrator: So there it is - consideration and mutual respect.
 It doesn't take much.
 After all, it's a two-way street.